Alta Vista Gallery2839 Broadstone Road, Valle Crucis

 1155 Main Street, Blowing Rock

-The gallery unites three potters from the Owens family: Original Owens Pottery, established in 1938, now owned by Boyd Owens; Bolick Pottery, owned by Glenn and Lula Owens Bolick, who are long time potters of the High Country; and 2018 recipients of the N.C.
-Heritage Awards and Traditions Pottery, Michael and Janet Calhoun of Blowing Rock.
+The gallery unites three potters from the Owens family: Original Owens Pottery, established in 1938, now owned by Boyd Owens.
+Bolick Pottery, owned by Glenn and Lula Owens Bolick, who are long time potters of the High Country; and 2018 recipients of the N.C.
+Heritage Awards.
+Traditions Pottery, Michael and Janet Calhoun of Blowing Rock.
+Janet was recently awarded the 2020 “In These Hills, Folk and Traditional Arts, Master Artist Award” through South Arts.

-Other potters include Sue Salvaterra of Weaverville, McWhirter Pottery of Burnsville, and Belinda Wight of Cary.
+Other potters include Sue Salvaterra of Weaverville, McWhirter Pottery of Burnsville, and Ten Hands Pottery of Boone.

 10360 Hwy 105 S., Banner Elk